rythm-sachdeva/PortFolio-Data-Analyst-/Target Data Analysis Using SQL AND PYTHON/readme.md

-Here's the revised README without listing the specific queries:

----

 # Target Data Analysis and Visualization

 This project involves analyzing and visualizing data from Target, a popular retail store in the USA.
 The data was explored and processed using SQL and Python, focusing on generating insights through a series of queries across different complexity levels.